 Phase 1 (completed)

 The first phase streamlined and simplified the waiver service menu across the four waivers.

 The simplified menu became available in January 2021.
 It combines 12 previous services into six new options.
 People will receive these new services on a rolling basis, either as part of their annual reassessment or during a service change.
 With the completion of the first phase, the system is now prepared for the second phase.

 Phase 1 information and resources

 The second phase will implement individual budgets and reshape the four disability waiver programs into two.
 The 2019 Minnesota Legislature asked DHS to conduct further research, analysis and stakeholder engagement for implementing the second phase of Waiver Reimagine.
-DHS will include these findings in a report to the Legislature, Waiver Reimagine – Phase 1 Service Streamline and Phase 2 Recommendations for Reshaping Waivers and Individualized Budgets (PDF) (January 2021)
+DHS included these findings in a report to the Legislature, Waiver Reimagine – Phase 1 Service Streamline and Phase 2 Recommendations for Reshaping Waivers and Individualized Budgets (PDF) (January 2021)